gkzsolt/github-test/README.md

 The next step is to download this project.
 You can do this via Git clone or the "Download ZIP" button, in which latter case you have to unzip it into a project directory.

+The project directory MUST BE inside your web server Document Root folder, otherwise the web server won't find it.
+The default values for this are <APACHE_HOME>\htdocs on Windows and /var/www/html/ on Linux, but you can override this in the Apache configuration file.

 ## Installing Composer

 Composer is needed to install the additional components the app requires ;) To install it, go to https://getcomposer.org/doc/00-intro.md#system-requirements and follow the instructions for your platform.
 You'll have the choice of installing it locally, to the project just created or globally.